Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

   * If column, then do we need immediate updates on cascading key changes?
 * Meadowlark stored a few metadata columns and the JSON.
 That was working well, though not great for report writers wanting to query a relational database.
-  However, we probably should focus on report writers, since we want them to use downstream systems.
+  However, we should not focus on report writers, since we want them to use downstream systems.
 And they can use JSON Path.
 * Unlike Meadowlark, we probably need one table per entity.